 If you’re new to roasting veggies, you have no idea what you’re missing!
 Roasting completely transforms the flavors and textures of raw vegetables.
 Many people find that the veggies they absolutely hate to eat raw are some of their favorite ones to eat roasted.

-How to do it: Preheat the oven to 350 to 400 degrees F. Line a baking sheet with parchment paper.
+How to do it: Preheat the oven to a temperature between 350 to 400 degrees F. Line a baking sheet with parchment paper.
 Chop veggies of choice, drizzle with olive oil, seasonings, and salt and pepper.
 Pop in the oven and bake for 20 to 40 minutes, or until tender.
 The cooking time will depend on how large you cut the veggies and what kind you are using.

-For an easy roasted veggie recipe, check out these Savory Roasted Root Vegetables.
+My Complete Guide to Vegetable Roasting Times has all of the info you need for roasting veggies.
+And for an easy roasted veggie recipe, check out these Savory Roasted Root Vegetables.

 7. Quick Pickling